cyrilpalerme/MET-AICE-v1.0/README.md

 This repository contains the codes used for generating the datasets used for training and evaluating the deep learning models.

 ----------------------------------------------------------------------------------------------
-The repository "Training_model" on the master branch
+The repository "Train_model" on the master branch
 ----------------------------------------------------------------------------------------------
 This repository contains the codes used for developing the deep learning models.
 This contains the codes for training the deep learning models, and for making predictions during model development.